You know what I dream about? Biscuits. Delicious cheesy garlicky biscuits. Cheddar Bay Biscuits from Red Lobster to be exact.

 Instructions

-- Heat oven to 400 degrees and prepare a baking sheet with cooking spray.
+- Heat the oven to 350°F and line a rimmed baking sheet with parchment paper.

-- Combine Bisquick, 1 teaspoon garlic powder, salt and shredded cheddar cheese in a medium mixing bowl.
-Stir dry ingredients well.
+- Combine the Bisquick, 1 1/2 teaspoons of the garlic powder and salt in a medium mixing bowl, mixing well.

-- Add 4 tablespoons of butter, cold and diced into cubes, and skim milk to dry mixture.
+- Add the 4 tablespoons of the butter, cold and diced into cubes, and milk to dry mixture.
 Using a biscuit cutter or a large fork, mash all ingredients together to form a sticky dough.
 To fully combine the cold butter the mashing (not stirring) is necessary.
+Fold in the cheese.

-- Melt 2 tablespoons butter with 1/2 teaspoon garlic powder and dash of salt.
+- Melt the remaining 4 tablespoons of butter with 1/2 teaspoon garlic powder and parsley.
 Baste over the tops of biscuits right after you take them out of the oven.
-Sprinkle the tops with dried parsley.

 I don’t have bisquick how do I use regular all-purpose white flour in the cheddar biscuit recipe.
 I was so disappointed when I got to the recipe.